basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Default-Quick-Start.md

 node5 | 192.168.1.22 | riak@192.168.1.22
 node6 | 192.168.1.23 | riak@192.168.1.23

-> NOTE: The addresses used in the example clusters are contrived, non-routable addresses; however, in real world applications these addresses would need to be routable over the public Internet.
+> The addresses used in the example clusters are contrived, non-routable addresses; however, in real world applications these addresses would need to be routable over the public Internet.

 ### Set Up Cluster1 → Cluster2 Replication